-Did you know that only 3 percent of people trust sales reps?
-The only professions considered less trustworthy are politicians and lobbyists.
 This highlights the uphill battle the average salesperson faces every day.
 But the most effective salespeople don’t shy away from this bias.
 They offset it.
 Understanding the behavior of buyers is key to reducing distrust.
-Below, you’ll find the five best experiments on sales psychology to get started:
+Let’s take a look at five of the best sales psychology lessons to consider.

 The mere exposure effect describes the phenomenon where people develop a preference for something just because it’s familiar.

 To study this, Robert Zajonc took out ads in student newspapers at two different universities in Michigan.
 Every day, the front page of each paper contained some Turkish words.
-Some words appeared more often than others, and this frequency was reversed in each paper.
+Some words appeared more often than others.

-After a few weeks, students at both universities were asked to give their impressions of 12 “unfamiliar” Turkish words, some of which had appeared in the newspapers.
+After a few weeks, students gave their impressions of 12 “unfamiliar” Turkish words.
+Some of the words had appeared in the newspapers.
 They rated each word from one to seven based on whether they thought the words meant something good or bad (none of the students could actually speak Turkish).
-The results found a direct correlation between perceived positivity and how often they’d been secretly exposed to the words.
+The results?
+A direct correlation between perceived positivity and how often the students were secretly exposed to the words.

 This effect highlights the importance of collaboration with marketing in influencing sales psychology.
 The more familiar a brand is to someone, the more likely they are to think positively towards it, or at least to see it as a legitimate offering.